tarantool/ansible-cartridge/doc/scenario.md

 - `single_instances_for_each_machine` that allows us to run this task once per each machine.

-As a result of this module we should set `delivered_package_path` variable (a path of package on remote machine).
+As a result of this module we should set `delivered_package_path` variable (a path of package on a remote machine).

 Now, choose a directory where our custom steps are placed, for example `./custom_steps`.